 Tangible Personal Property

-25,000 TPP Exemption: Beginning with the 2008 Tax Roll, you must file an initial return to get the $25,000 exemption.
+25,000 TPP Exemption: You must file an initial return to get the $25,000 exemption.
 Each subsequent year requires only those with values exceeding $25,000 to file a return.
 New accounts will also be required to file and be subject to the same conditions.
 For more detailed information, use the following link:

 January 1 to March 1

 - Date of assessment

 - Personal property returns due to Property Appraiser

 - Widow, widower and disability applications taken for tangible mobile home improvements (You must reside on the property as of January 1 of the tax year to qualify!)

 - Filing deadline for personal property returns to avoid penalties

 - Notices of proposed property tax mailed (also called "TRIM" or Truth in Millage)

 - Deadline to file Value Adjustment Board petition